quanyang/quanyang.github.io/_posts/blog/2016-06-21-x-ctf-finals-2016-john-sick-web-20.md

 excerpt: ""
 tags: []
 image:
   feature:
 share: true
 comments: true
 date: 2016-06-21T21:51:55+02:00
 ---

 X-CTF is a capture the flag competition in Singapore organized by NUS Greyhats.
 The on-site finals took place on Saturday, 18 June 2016.
 This is another one of the web challenge I wrote for the finals.
-All of the web challenges I wrote are done with the same front-end UI to make things simpler.

 # JohnSick
 >**Points:** 20